VOX T60 SPEAKER CABINETS

 A detail to show the latching Cannon XLR socket and the type of vinyl covering used.
 The speaker cabinet of T60 serial number 304 also has a circular Cannon socket with its latch mising.

 The Beatles playing Plymouth, 13th November 1963.
 The T60 amplifier is long gone but the cab remains.
 One can just see that it has 2 x 15" cut-outs.
-Paul took receipt of the cab in late March 1963.See this page.

 Wimbledon Palais, 14th December 1963.
-The two 15" cutouts are perhaps even more evident in this picture.
+The two 15" cut-outs are perhaps even more evident in this picture.

 Into 1963